QuantConnect/lean-cli/README.md

   https://github.com/QuantConnect/lean-cli#local-debugging

 Options:
-  -o, --output PATH             Directory to store results in (defaults to
-                                PROJECT/backtests/TIMESTAMP)

-  --update                      Pull the selected LEAN engine version before
-                                running the backtest

-  --version TEXT                The LEAN engine version to run (defaults to the
-                                latest installed version)

-  --debug [pycharm|ptvsd|mono]  Enable a certain debugging method (see --help
-                                for more information)

-  --help                        Show this message and exit.
+  --output PATH                 Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --update                      Pull the selected LEAN engine version before running the backtest --version TEXT                The LEAN engine version to run (defaults to the latest installed version) --debug [pycharm|ptvsd|mono]  Enable a certain debugging method (see --help for more information) --help                        Show this message and exit.
-  -c, --config FILE             The Lean configuration file that should be used
-                                (defaults to the nearest lean.json)

-  --verbose                     Enable debug logging
+  -c, --config FILE             The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                     Enable debug logging
 ```